FOLLOW US

 Main exports

-Diamonds, copper, nickel, beef and textiles.
+Diamonds, copper, nickel, beef, and soda ash.

 Main imports